 Connecting our stories — Panel Discussion

-A moderated panel discussion featuring the author of the book selected for the One Book, One Community initiative, and local speakers.
+A moderated panel discussion featuring the author of Homes, and local speakers.
 This is an opportunity for community members to explore the ways that stories connect us, regardless of the journey that brought us to this place.

 Friday, November 1, 7 p.m., Main Hall